surifirstpin/biplus_documentation/docs/Model.md

 ## Definition

 A model is a customized gateway into the database, it is designed in such a way that it provides a spontaneous data analysis to specific business users.model derives the relation between two views , you can apply model based filter globally to restricted data at user level, so each model displays different data to different users.

 **Example :**
-if sales manager need different data then material management then we need to develop two models to offer views of database appropriate for each user.
+if a sales manager needs to retrieve different data then material manager then we need to develop two models to offer views of database appropriate for each user.

-> Using BI+ you can maintain multiple models for single project and each of them disclose different data to different users depending on parameters applied in model.
+>  BI+ can maintain multiple models for single project and each of them disclose different data to different users depending on parameters applied in model.

 **Getting Started :**